NAN Corporate Services combines competitive pay, comprehensive benefits and an employee-focused, progressive and flexible working environment.

 NAN is committed to providing accommodations, on request throughout the interview and employment process, and if accommodation is required, we will work with the applicants to meet their needs.

-Applications and inquiries may be directed to:
+Applications and inquiries for all positions may be directed to:

 Nishnawbe Aski Nation

 200 Syndicate Avenue South